gurgunday/gmatch/README.md

 new Match(pattern, callback, Buffer.from);
 ```

-- `pattern` (string): The pattern to search for.
+- `pattern` (Uint8Array|string): The pattern to search for.
 Must be between 1 and 256 characters long.
-- `callback` (function): The function to be called when there's a match or when a chunk of data is processed.
+- `callback` (Function): The function to be called when there's a match or when a chunk of data is processed.
-- `from` (function, optional): The native or custom `Buffer.from` implementation for runtimes like Node.js.
+- `from` (Function, optional): Custom `Buffer.from` implementation for runtimes like Node.js.
 Defaults to an internal, browser-compatible function.

 The constructor may throw: